google/eddystone/eddystone-eid/eid-computation.md

 The resolver saves the identity key, rotation period, and time counter offset from real-time in its non-volatile storage.

+See the [Eddystone Configuration Service](../configuration-service) for the beacon's interface definition.

 ### Shared identity key EID configuration

-`TODO: link with GATT configuration service docs here`

 In order to support registering an Eddystone-EID beacon with more than one resolver, the beacon must support disclosing its identity key to an authorised client, and must support EID configuration directly with an identity key from an authorised client.